Target Hospitality Corp. Inc. (TH) Price Performance: A Fundamental Analysis Perspective

 TH Stock Stochastic Average

-Today’s raw stochastic average for Target Hospitality Corp. over the last 50 days is 39.07%.This indicates a decrease from the raw stochastic average of the past 20 days, which was 90.21%.
-Moreover, the company’s Stochastic %K and %D values for the last 20 days were 41.33% and 32.32%, respectively.
+Today’s raw stochastic average for Target Hospitality Corp. over the last 50 days is 66.61%.This indicates a decrease from the raw stochastic average of the past 20 days, which was 93.32%.
+Moreover, the company’s Stochastic %K and %D values for the last 20 days were 92.12% and 88.59%, respectively.